A screen in the center of the image reads

 Overview

-The VSAP Tally 2.1 voting system is composed of six core components: Ballot Marking Device (BMD), BMD Manager (BMG), Enterprise Signing Authority (ESA), Tally high-capacity scanner, VSAP Ballot Layout (VBL), and the Interactive Sample Ballot (ISB).
+The VSAP voting system is composed of six core components: the Ballot Marking Device (BMD), BMD Manager (BMG), Enterprise Signing Authority (ESA), Tally high-capacity scanner (Tally), VSAP Ballot Layout (VBL), and the Interactive Sample Ballot (ISB).
+The VSAP system is only used in Los Angeles County, California, which owns the source code initially developed by Smartmatic.

 The Interactive Sample Ballot (ISB) can be used as either a remote ballot marking system or as a “poll pass,” which speeds up the voter’s time in the poll booth.
 The ISB does not require internet connection for making selections.
-In 2020, the ISB used as a client-side remote ballot marking system is available only to Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA) voters and voters with disabilities and can only be used to mark and print a ballot for drop off or mail return — the electronic submission of voted ballots (internet voting) is not supported.
+Initially, the ISB client-side remote ballot marking system was available only to Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA) voters and voters with disabilities; however, it was made available to all voters before the November 2020 election.
+This system can only be used to mark and print a ballot for drop off or mail return—the electronic submission of voted ballots (internet voting) is not supported.

 Voting Process

-A voter who uses the Interactive Sample Ballot (ISB) as a “poll pass” accesses their ballot style and choices via a web app which encodes their selections in a QR code, (the “poll pass”) in advance of arriving at the polling place.
-After a voter’s voting session is initiated at the BMD, the voter can scan their poll pass, causing the BMD to populate the ballot with those preselected choices.
-The voter can then make any desired changes to their selections via the BMD, or can accept their selections and proceed to printing, verification, and casting, thus saving time in the voting booth.
+Voters can use the Interactive Sample Ballot (ISB) as a “poll pass” by marking their selections on a sample ballot on their computer or mobile device.
+The ISB encodes their selections in a QR code, which the voter later scans on a BMD at the polling place.
+The BMD then populates the voter’s ballot with their pre-selected choices.
+The voter can then make any desired changes to their selections via the BMD, or can accept their selections and proceed to printing, verification, and casting.

 Interactive Sample Ballot (ISB) as a Remote Ballot Marking System

 The ISB can also be used as a remote ballot marking system for voters with disabilities.
-Eligible voters access the system in their preferred browser, entering their last name, date of birth, and house number.
+Eligible voters access the system in their preferred browser on their computer or mobile device.
+Voters enter their last name, date of birth, and house number.
 The voter marks their ballot using the client-side remote ballot marking system, confirms their selections on the review screen, and prints their ballot to return via mail or drop off.
 The ISB does not support the electronic return of voted ballots (internet voting).

 Videos